dominik-/t-race/README.md

 DISCLAIMER: t-race will have some bugs and is not always perfectly intuitive to use, since it started as a single-person research endeavor (and also served as a learning experience of golang).

 ### Roadmap
+Integration of more SUT adapters.

-An automated aggregation of all relevant, trace- and SUT-related data and configurations.
+Aggregation of all relevant, trace- and SUT-related data and configurations.

 More sophisticated analysis of results (some starting points in the [Jupyter Notebook](analysis.ipynb)) and formalization of benchmarking metrics.

-Down the road, I plan to integrate different providers' interfaces, automating the deployment of workers.
-There is a (very basic) `provider` interface conceptualizing this right now, but only the "static" provider is implemented, which means you need to supply worker IPs etc. through a JSON config file and all workers are assumed to see each other on a local network.
+integrate different providers' interfaces, automating the deployment of workers.

 ## Useful Stuff / Links
-CQL to CSV export:
+CQL to CSV export to get traces from Cassandra: https://docs.datastax.com/en/archived/cql/3.3/cql/cql_reference/cqlshCopy.html

-https://docs.datastax.com/en/archived/cql/3.3/cql/cql_reference/cqlshCopy.html
+Command to run a CQL-shell via Docker, connecting to the Cassandra DB from the example:
 ```
 docker run -it --network t-race_tracer-backend -v ${PWD}/results:/results --rm cassandra:3.9 cqlsh cassandra
 ```